Summary: Exploration of how reading in the diverse Black Church Tradition works in several practical examples.

 About a year ago, I first heard of Esau McCaulley.
 I do not remember if I heard of his new appointment to Wheaton College New Testament faculty (my alma mater) or if I saw him at the Jude 3 Conference first.
 Regardless, I have paid close attention to him since.
-He has written many articles this past year for Christianity Today (including this month’s cover article on policing adapted from this book), the New York Times (where is he is contributing opinion writer), Washington Post, and others.
+He has written many articles this past year for Christianity Today (including this month’s cover article on policing adapted from this book), the New York Times (where he is a contributing opinion writer), Washington Post, and others.
 And he had an interview podcast with ten episodes so far.
 I am also about halfway through a free podcasted seminary class, The Bible in Color, which has some overlapping content with the book.
-My point of noting all of this is that once you have read this book, there is more to follow up with.
+My point in noting all of this is that once you have read this book, there is more to follow up with.
 And that I was not entering the book brand new.

 Between that opening and closing are five chapters that illustrate what it means to interpret the bible as a Black man in the Black church tradition.
-The chapter that was developed into the article at Christianity Today, is an exploration of the New Testament and the theology of policing.
+The chapter that was developed into the article at Christianity Today is an exploration of the New Testament and the theology of policing.
 It centers around Romans 13, the passage that is frequently trotted out as a basis of supporting the political status quo, and shows why social context matters, but also how social context is not the only thing that matters when reading scripture.
 (That last bonus chapter explores the limits of social context in biblical interpretation more.)
-The Black church tradition has emphasized that the bible is not a string of proof texts, but an overall narrative that centers the liberating work of Christ throughout history.
+The Black church tradition has emphasized that the bible is not a string of proof texts but an overall narrative that centers the liberating work of Christ throughout history.
 This means that interpreting Romans 13, apart from the reality that the subjects of authority are still made in the image of God, impacts how we see justice.
-Abstracting authority from the imago dei allows us to support dehumanizing tactics by removing the humanity of the subject of the authority from the ethical discussion.
+Abstracting authority from the imago dei allows us to support dehumanizing tactics by removing the humanity of the subject of authority from the ethical discussion.

-I do not have time to get into each chapter, but the other illustrating chapters discuss, the political witness of the church, the pursuit of justice, Black identity, Black anger, and slavery.
-All of these subjects are worth reading, and the content is very accessible and treated in enough depth to get an introduction to the concept but, not so deeply to go over the head of most lay readers.
+I do not have time to get into each chapter, but the other illustrating chapters discuss the political witness of the church, the pursuit of justice, Black identity, Black anger, and slavery.
+All of these subjects are worth reading, and the content is very accessible and treated in enough depth to get an introduction to the concept but not so deeply to go over the head of most lay readers.